dcunited001/dcunited001.github.io/_drafts/karma-and-moral-consequentialism.md

 Knowledge is power and knowledge of evil represents power over evil.
 Knowledge of the workings of karma & justice represents power over the workings of karma & justice.
 But all of this knowledge is itself a stain on our fabric.
-It is a burden.
+It is a burden that we must transcend.

-- transition into reincarnation

-### on reincarnation

-- i have discovered the inner workings of the astral plane and of reincarnation.
-  - they are inseparably linked and intertwined, like the caduceus

-if we align our spiritual fields, then, like stacking the waves of sound,
-- we can align our vibrations and dispel evil from the material realm. or at least, as completely as could be done.
-- i have suffered greatly to maintain a clear moral compass.
-  - but “as i walk through the valley of the shadow of death, i shall not fear”
-  - for my guardian angels are serendipity and innocence
-  - virtue, just action and kind words are my shield
-- i will not lower myself to the level of provoking material suffering
-  - provoke dreams, eureka and epiphany wherever you go. those are our greatest weapons

-Black Magick is pure evil the antidote is religion and virtue black magick is not pure evil in and of itself. however, it can do an ungodly amount of harm because of the darkness and miasma it generates and requires...
+Black Magick is pure evil.
+The antidote is religion and virtue.
+Black magick is not pure evil in and of itself.
+However, it can do an ungodly amount of harm because of the darkness and miasma it foments and requires...

 So if you have to harass people from the shadows, like some spineless,